 A side may be represented by one partner for all or any part of a match; all partners need not be present.
 An absent partner may join a match between holes, but not during play of a hole.
-D would be deemed to have lost all Nassau points in his individual match.
+D is disqualified from his individual match and lost all Nassau points.

 What happens to the singles match in these situations?

 In the first situation, D has lost the first hole because he is late for his starting time.
 He will be able to complete the rest of the match starting on the second hole because he has arrived and is ready to play within five minutes of his starting time.
-(This is because the condition listed above is in effect).
-In the second situation, D has forfeited his singles match and can only rejoin the four-ball match.
+In the second situation, D has been disqualified in his singles match and can only rejoin the four-ball match.